Chart Color Schemes

 Mount Kuring-Gai shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Transport, postal & warehousing, however, has limited presence with 3.3% employment compared to 5.3% regionally.
-The ratio of workers to residents, as at the Census, indicates above-normal local employment opportunities.
-Over a 12-month period ending in September 2025, labour force increased by 0.8%, while employment declined by 2.1%, leading to an unemployment rise of 2.8 percentage points.
-In contrast, Greater Sydney saw employment grow by 2.1% and labour force expand by 2.4%, with unemployment rising by just 0.2%.
-State-level data from NSW as of 25-Nov-25 shows a slight employment contraction of 0.03% (losing 2,260 jobs) and an unemployment rate of 3.9%, favourable compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Mount Kuring-Gai's employment mix suggests local employment should increase by 7.1% over five years and 14.5% over ten years, although these are simple extrapolations for illustrative purposes only and do not account for localized population projections.
+Over a 12-month period ending in September 2025, labour force increased by 0.8%, but employment declined by 2.1%, leading to a 2.8 percentage point rise in unemployment.
+In contrast, Greater Sydney saw employment growth of 2.1% and a labour force expansion of 2.4%, with unemployment rising by only 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years, but industry-specific projections vary significantly.
+Applying these projections to Mount Kuring-Gai's employment mix suggests local employment should increase by 7.1% over five years and 14.5% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localized population changes.

 Frequently Asked Questions - Employment